scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

 This feature introduces a new [table expression](#table-expression) with the following syntax:

-    EXTERNAL TEXTFILES( filedir_path [, ...] )
+    EXTERNAL TEXTFILES( filedir_path )

 where `filedir_path` is the path to file to be loaded, or to a directory containing the files to be loaded.
-Multiple paths can be specified in a comma-separated list.

 The resulting virtual table contains a row for each file, with two columns of type `VARCHAR`.
 The first column, called `file` contains the [canonical path](http://docs.oracle.com/javase/7/docs/api/java/io/File.html#getCanonicalPath\(\)) of the file, and the second column `contents` contains the textual contents of the file.